 Set at the close of the 19th century, the story opens in San Francisco, where terrified sailors spin tales of a giant narwhal (one-horned whale) wrecking their vessels.

-After their frigate is sunk, the three men discover the truth: the narwhal is actually the Nautilus, a giant submarine designed and built by reclusive genius Professor Nemo (Mason).
+After their frigate is sunk, the three men discover the truth: the narwhal is actually the Nautilus, a giant atomic-powered submarine designed and built by reclusive genius Professor Nemo (Mason).

 What follows is a dazzling undersea voyage aboard the Nautilus, beautifully photographed in widescreen Cinemascope.
 Much of the large budget went into the special effects, including a memorable battle with a giant squid.